 Gero began working in the film industry in 2003.
 He gained further production knowledge through his experiences in working for two award-winning New York based film production companies.
 In 2009 Gero founded GO!
 Pictures where he has worked with a variety of international professionals producing feature films, short films, corporate videos as well as music/art documentaries.
 Since 2015 his main focus turned to directing 360°/VR narrative because it opens up a widely untouched and promising artistic field as a filmmaker.

 Lisa Maria began gaining experience early in life as a performance artist.
-She started in a theatre at the age of 14 before working in the Austrian TV industry as an arts reporter and presenter.
-In early stages she joined GO!
+She started in a theatre before working in the Austrian TV industry as an arts reporter and presenter.
+In 2009 she joined GO!
 Pictures working on project basis.
 After working in various production roles in several international feature films she has begun to work as a producer for GO!
 Pictures.
 Lisa has a keen interest in Ethnology and how VR might influence social habits and traditions.